-An old rule of thumb suggested that you save three to six months of expenses up in order to protect yourself.
+An old rule of thumb suggested that you save three to six months of expenses as a fully-funded emergency fund in order to protect yourself.
 The feeling was that you could live on the money for a few months while looking for a job, and that such a sum could also easily cover emergency repairs.

 However, now some are saying that six to nine months of expenses — or even 12 months of expenses — is a better option.
-After the latest recession, it has become apparent that some jobs may not be replaced in only three months.
+After the last big recession, it has become apparent that some jobs may not be replaced in only three months.
 What you decide is up to you.

 To figure out how much you want to set aside in your emergency fund, add up your monthly expenses.
 Make sure you include your housing and utility payments, and your debt payments.
 Use your past two or three months’ expenses as a guide for estimating what you spend on groceries.

 Building Up Your Emergency Fund

 Open a high yield savings account with as much money as you can spare for the savings effort.
 Then go through your expenses and decide how much you can set aside each month until your emergency fund goals are met.
 Even if you do not have the full amount of money at once, some savings are better than none, and you can work up to your goal.
 You can use automated savings to help with your goal.

-Remember that your emergency fund should be relatively liquid and accessible.
+Remember that your emergency fund should be relatively liquid and accessible — here are some ideas on where to keep your emergency fund.
 While you could get higher returns in other products, the fact remains that high yield savings accounts are easier to tap than an investment account when an emergency looms.

 Miranda is a professional personal finance journalist.
 She is a contributor for several personal finance web sites.
 Her work has been mentioned in and linked to from, USA Today, The Huffington Post, The San Francisco Chronicle, The New York Times, The Wall Street Journal, and other publications.
-She also has her own personal finance blog: Planting Money Seeds.
+She also has her own blog at Miranda Marquit.